-Ready for Halloween: Scary Movies in Spanish Posted by Karoly Molina on Oct 17, 2019 in Entertainment
+Ready for Halloween: Scary Movies in Spanish Posted by Karoly Molina on Oct 17, 2019 in Uncategorized

 October isn’t complete without a scary movie marathon or a maratón de películas de terror!
 A pesar or despite Hollywood being known for the scariest of movies, there are plenty of películas de terror in Spanish that are worth watching.
 Get ready to practice and scream in Spanish with the following suggestions.